FriendsOfAkeneo/IcecatConnector/README.md

 ### Update the DB schema

-One way to this is using the command `app/console doctrine:schema:update`.
+One way to this is using the command `bin/console doctrine:schema:update`.
-You will habe to specify an option for this command:
+You will have to specify an option for this command:

 * `dump-sql` will show you the changes without applying them.

 * `force` will apply the changes.

-## (optionnal) Fixtures examples
+## (optional) Fixtures examples

 This extension provides examples fixtures for attributes and family.
-They are meant to be used in conjonction with the PimInstallerBundle:icecat_demo_dev.
+They are meant to be used in conjunction with the PimInstallerBundle:icecat_demo_dev.

 Once your application is installed with the `icecat_demo_dev` data, you can load these attributes and family with the shipped import profiles `attributes_csv_import` and `family_csv_import`.